1980DIGITAL/1980DIGITAL/README.md

 - 👀 I’m interested in ...God,fam,crypto,coding...
 - 🌱 I’m currently learning ...javascript/solidity,blockchain
 - 💞️ I’m looking to collaborate on ... just eager to learn.
-- 📫 How to reach me ...github
+- 📫 How to reach me ...github,twitter @omega_jacrypto
 -

 <!---